 Have you ever combined chickpeas with dill and nori?
 When I made this recipe the first time I thought this would most likely not be a recipe that I would make ever again.
 I was wrong.

 This recipe turns out to be a super fast and nourishing snack or side dish and I have already made it several times.
 I can’t believe how simple and tasty this chickpeas nori salad with dill is with only a few whole food plant-based ingredients.

 This salad is a delicious snack, small lunch or a great side dish.
-I personally like it most as a savory snack.

 I hope you will give this recipe a try and let me know what you think of this snack/salad/side dish on Instagram or Facebook.
 If you make a picture on Instagram don’t forget to tag #thegreencreator since I’m sharing ALL of your creations now under the highlights ”recipes you love”.Print